What is an intermittent catheter?

 The self-catheterisation serves the purpose of emptying the urinary bladder in regular intervals.
 Provided that the patient has the ability to self-catheterise, the patient empties the bladder, depending on the diagnosis, between 1-2 or 4-6 times daily.
 For this a sterile single-use catheter is used.

-The ISC catheter empties the bladder completely and without pressure – irrelevant of male or female.
+The ISC catheter empties the bladder completely and without pressure – whether male or female.
 Even children can be educated to do this independently.

-Nevertheless, the self-catheterisation is depending on the user.
+Nevertheless, the self-catheterisation is dependant of the user.
 The patients physical and psychical conditions are the basis for this application.
-These include inter alia basic fine motor skills of the hands and fingers, sufficient visual capability as well as the individual drive and will of the user.
+These include inter alia basic fine dexterity skills, sufficient visual capabilities as well as the individual drive and will of the user.

 ISC intermittent catheterisation - Advantages